Playing Moneyball With RBAC, RedBall Acquisition (NYSE:RBAC)

 However, there are a few more that I haven't mentioned yet that I've found interesting.
 Today I wanted to talk about one more to add to the SPAC option basket.
 This trade is probably lower octane than the other three options, but it's also probably the lowest risk.
 All in, I like this trade more than I do PSTH and probably about equal to IPOC now that we know the shareholder date there will be a little before options expiration in January.

 The trade?
-Buy RedBird Acquistion (RBAC) and sell the March $12.50 calls to create the stock for less than $10/share (currently, the shares are trading for ~$10.70 and the March calls trade for ~$1, creating the stock at $9.70/share net).
+Buy RedBall Acquisition (RBAC) and sell the March $12.50 calls to create the stock for less than $10/share (currently, the shares are trading for ~$10.70 and the March calls trade for ~$1, creating the stock at $9.70/share net).
 The March puts also look interesting (trading at ~$0.60/share), but as I'll discuss in a second I like the buy/write of the equity/calls because it gives you upside if the stock pops on a deal (which I think is very possible).

 The overall thought here is very similar to PSTH: RBAC has yet to announce a merger; at this point, I think it's extremely unlikely that RBAC will be able to announce a merger and hold their shareholder vote before the March options expire.
 In general, it takes ~3 months for a SPAC to go from merger announcement to shareholder vote and merger close, so if they don't announce a deal this week there will simply not be enough time for a vote to happen before the options expire.
 Even if they did announce a deal this week, I think it's likely the vote would be after options expiration, though it would be close.